 Where significant increase in credit risk was determined using quantitative measures, the instruments will automatically transfer back to Stage 1 when there was upgrading of rating notches.
 Where instruments were transferred to Stage 2 due to an assessment of qualitative factors, the issues that led to the reclassification must be cured before the instruments can be reclassified to Stage 1.
 This includes instances where management actions led to instruments being classified as Stage 2, requiring that action to be resolved before loans are reclassified to Stage 1.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2020 i) Operating leases - policy applicable from 1 April 2019
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2021

 (b) Leases - The Bank as lessee